Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

 1. If you have not already logged in to the admin center, in the address bar of Microsoft Edge enter [Microsoft 365 admin center](https://admin.microsoft.com/).

-1. In the Sign in window you will see a login screen, in that enter the following email/username and then click on **Next**.
+1. In the Sign in window you will see a login screen, in that enter the following email/username and then click on **Ask Later**.

     * Email/Username: <inject key="AzureAdUserEmail"></inject>